Top Tips when walking by rail

 Follow these rules and you can travel right into the countryside for the price of a cup of coffee.
-The following provides a bit more detail on this.

 With Oyster cards there is also no need to worry about buying a return ticket - the daily amount that you pay is capped so after you have made about three different journeys, subsequent trips will be free.